benjamingrobertson/benjamingrobertson.github.io/_posts/2016-03-24-site-performance-basics.md

 title:  "Site Performance Basics"
 date:   2016-03-24 00:00:00 -0500
 categories: front-end
+snippet: "Some pointers on measuring performance and small .htaccess tweaks you can make to boost performance right now."
 ---

 This post is on basic site performance tweaks that we make on every site we work on over at Up&Up.
 We try to keep it updated as our work progresses, but here it is as of now: